FIFO (First In First Out)

 As previously stated, FIFO guarantees message ordering within a single route.
 However, when routes are chained then ordering may no longer be guaranteed unless the next route in the chain also uses FIFO.
 As more routes use FIFO, the overall resource demand increases and performance erodes.

 Queueing in between routes also creates an interesting problem when attempting to maintain the exact ordering of messages across more than one route.
-Most robust message queueing platforms do not guarantee ordering, since they are intended to be used in distributed fashion and strict enforcement of ordering can severely hinder performance, which can ultimately cause a system to miss service targets.
+Most robust message queueing platforms do not guarantee ordering, since they are intended to be used in a distributed fashion and strict enforcement of ordering can severely hinder performance, which can ultimately cause a system to miss service targets.
 JMS (Java Message Service) is a standard for message queuing that does not guarantee strict ordering in all cases due to the architectural and performance limitations that would result .
 However, some products that implement the JMS standard (e.g. HornetQ) can be configured for serial processing at the possible expense of performance .

 Another implication of FIFO functionality is error handling.
 Without FIFO, error handling can be entirely within the context of a transaction.
 If a transaction succeeds or fails, then it alone succeeds or fails.
 However, in the context of FIFO, if a transaction for some reason is received by the listener, yet never processed by the target, it may prevent other transactions from processing.
 Therefore, error handling has another dimension of time.
 How long should a transaction be allowed to process before it is considered to be in an error state?